Looking for quality, long-term employees for your restaurant or hospitality business? It probably seems impossible in the current labor market.

 When hiring for entry-level positions, a candidate may not need direct industry experience.
 But have they worked in a similar role (i.e., another service or customer-facing position)?

 Finally, remember that internships and externships certainly count, especially for those junior-level positions.
 These jobs — paid or unpaid — still show real-world experience cooking professionally in a foodservice establishment.
-The Escoffier Works program can help employers across the country access Escoffier externs and graduates to meet immediate and long-term workforce needs across a variety of interests and experience levels.
+And Auguste Escoffier Global Solutions can help employers across the country access Escoffier externs and graduates to meet immediate and long-term workforce needs across a variety of interests and experience levels.

 Candidates Who Invest in Themselves Can Stay on the Job… And Build a Career